Veterans benefits and resources

 VA Puget Sound Healthcare System

 VA offers services throughout Washington state and the Puget Sound region.
 In addition to the Seattle VA Medical Center and the American Lake Medical Center (Tacoma), veterans can receive services at other facilities as well.
+For questions about where to access your care, contact the VA Puget Sound Healthcare eligibility department.
 A complete list of VA facilities in Washington state is available online.

 Community Based Outpatient Clinics (CBOC)